ds21h/Switch/README.md

 If you like this/hate this/have any comments/have any questions/just want to chat about this please leave me a message at ds21h@hotmail.com

 For descriptions of the supported services and messages see file MessageFormat.docx

+Version 3.1.0 - 04-05-2020
+- OTA available according to the copy-model
+	- Only one image is used
+	- OTA writes it in the second partition
+	- On restart the bootloader copies it to the first partition
+- Persistant logging also available (LogLevel 2)
+- Changed the model for Button processing from interupt driven to polling.
+It didn't work on model 2 boards.

 Version 3.0.0 19-04-2020
 - Complete rebuild on IDF model because Espressif stopped developments on NONOS SDK